 More than 15,000 people jammed the centre of Limassol yesterday (29 September) calling for the return of deposed Greek-Cypriot President Makarios.

-More than 15,000 people jammed the centre of Limassol yesterday (29 September) calling for the return of deposed Greek-Cypriot President Makarios.
+Background: More than 15,000 people jammed the centre of Limassol yesterday (29 September) calling for the return of deposed Greek-Cypriot President Makarios.
 Fears that the demonstrators might be involved in violent clashes with the underground Eoka B organisation didn't materialise.

 Earlier, the Geek Cypriot Government had appealed for restraint by both Archbishop Makarios's supporters and the extreme rightwing Eoka, B, which has its traditional base in Limassol.